vyshnavi-kamireddy/databricks-training/Week1/Day4/README.md

-# 📊 Week 1 • Day 4 | Advanced Window Functions & Common Table Expressions (CTEs)
+# 📊 Week 1 • Day 4 | Window Functions & CTEs

-> *Building advanced SQL analytical skills by combining window functions, Common Table Expressions (CTEs), and recursive queries to solve real-world business scenarios.*
+> *Practicing advanced SQL concepts using Window Functions, Common Table Expressions (CTEs), and Recursive CTEs.*

 ---

 ## 🎯 Objective

-Strengthen SQL analytical capabilities by implementing advanced window functions, CTEs, recursive CTEs, and business reporting queries while reinforcing fundamental SQL concepts.
+Learn how to analyze and organize data using advanced SQL techniques such as Window Functions and CTEs.

 ---